Occala/netcode.notes/FoxNet/README.md

 https://github.com/user-attachments/assets/8dd197fa-a31f-4364-9091-b071adb061da

 Of specific note, the sub-objects are actually pooled; the instantiation of that many objects at once would actually drop frames.
 I time-slice and maintain that the pool has some number of free box shards.
-The pool can be grown because we have the ability to network spawn, it's nice (compared to udon networking where we would not be able to expand a synced object pool)
+The pool can expand because we have the ability to network spawn, it's nice (compared to udon networking where we would not be able to expand a synced object pool)

 A special note on networked transforms, I use a sort of rate-limiting queue for them.
 This is to ensure players do not clog if they own too many moving objects.
 It results in discontinuous (teleporting) movement if it actively begins rate-limiting, but this is definitely better than network clogging.
 In the following video, the owner of a lot of boxes and box shards adds a large upwards impulse to boxes around them in a radius.
 The transform sync kicks in rate-limiting and the right client sees the results